xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 program clearly.
 It teaches others just as it allows them to further adapt the codebase to suit their own needs, to further share and to remix.

-Good programmers are lazy in the right way.
+Good programmers are *lazy in the right way*.
 After doing a task more than a few times, a programmer's intuition will be to automate the task.
 For example, we often use the `rsync` command to back up our documents; however, after a few months of running it manually, we can delegate that task to the built-in